sicotronic/GettingAndCleaningData_Project/README.md

  - CodeBook.md: CodeBook file decribing the data, its variables and all the performed transformations

- - run_analysis.R: R script file containing the code with the steps described above to generate the data_averages.txt dataset
+ - run_analysis.R: R script file containing the code with the steps described above to generate the data_averages.txt dataset.
+Load the script in order to run it. **Note: This script assumes that the data has been extracted in the same directory under the default folder name "UCI HAR Dataset/"" (The download link can be found in the CodeBook.md file)**

  - data_averages.txt: the tidy data obtained from the original dataset as required for this project.